November 3, 2006

 +223% |

-The statistics show a clear disconnect between children,
+The statistics show a clear disconnect between

 families and marriage.

-Since children's economic value is negative, their primary
+Since children's economic value is negative,

 value is emotional.